GabriM97/CryptoWolf/code/Extractor/README.md

-v1.4{
+v0.6{

+- Dataset_Maker: now create a "Numpy Dataset".
+- Cleaner: clean the features.
+Added Feature_Scaling and Mean_Normalization methods.
+- Dataset_Creator: now the dataset creation is more easier thanks to create_dataset() method.
+Added Dataset Split method and Dataset Saving methods.
+- Tester: added method to test the new Dataset Creation.
+- More details for each component in the files.

+}

+v0.5{

 -Added following classes:
-	- JSON_Saver: allows to extract and save in JSON files all candlestick of a Market from a timestamp.
+1. JSON_Saver: allows to extract and save in JSON files all candlestick of a Market from a timestamp.
-	- Dataset_Maker: creates a pair of matrices for each candlestick period; This two matrices will be our Dataset.
+2. Dataset_Maker: creates a pair of matrices for each candlestick period; This two matrices will be our Dataset.
-	- Dataset_Creator: helps to create the Dataset.
+3. Dataset_Creator: helps to create the Dataset.
 You only need to execute the method run_all() or run_only_maker() with the chosen candlestick period.

 -tester.py is now more modular and new methods were added to tests the new classes.
 -More details for each component in the files.